 Learning everything there is to know about cutting board care was a must for me!

 We were gifted a generously sized, beautiful wood cutting board variating with tone and color, natural wood knots, and a carved juice well for our wedding nearly fifteen years ago.
-I was one of our few prized possessions in our first apartment in Chicago.
-I know many joke that their first apartment is tiny, but the kitchen was BEYOND TINY!
-(I’ve had closets since then bigger than that kitchen.)
+It was one of our few prized possessions in our first apartment in Chicago.

-I learned to maximize our space by placing the cutting board over the kitchen sink, giving us more countertop space, if you will.
+Needless to say, I learned to maximize our space by placing the cutting board over the kitchen sink, giving us more countertop space, if you will.
 While this had a two-fold effect, extra space, and good encouragement to keep dirty dishes out of the kitchen skin – it also was the demise of our beloved cutting board.

-This post contains some affiliate links for your convenience; read the full disclosure policy.
+Ready to get started?
+This post contains some affiliate links.
+Thank you for your support.
+Check out the full disclosure policy for more details.

 What happened?

 Little black spots began to decorate our cutting board, commonly referred to as, mold!
 Laying the board on top of a damp sink for long periods of time caused mold to grow into the wood.
-My husband said we had to toss it and at the time, I was lost on how to save it.

 What is Spoon Butter?